 - Leg cramps.
 Still waking at night gripped by pain in the calves?
 Make sure you’re getting plenty of magnesium and potassium.
 Some women swear by eating a banana just before bed.

 - Belly button popping out.
 This doesn’t seem like too much of a big deal, but having an ‘innie’ turn into an ‘outie’ can be a bit disconcerting.
 The skin inside your belly button might have never seen the outside world.
 Try using paw paw or other gentle cream to prevent the area becoming irritated.
 Avoid wearing clothes that rub on your belly button.

 - Braxton Hicks.
 These are often called ‘practice’ contractions.
 You’ll feel them as a tightening and hardening of your belly.
 Braxton Hicks are irregular and painless.
 If you have any regular painful contractions, speak to your care provider immediately – especially if you have bleeding or spotting.

 Many babies at 21 weeks like to lie across the uterus.

 It means the baby’s head is at one side of your belly and the feet at the other.

 Some women worry this means their baby will not engage head down.

 It’s common for babies to move about well into the third trimester.

-Most will assume a head down position then, when they run out of room to move.
+Most will eventually assume a head down position, when they run out of room to move.

-This week, your baby probably weighs between 368 – 450 grams and is about 28-30 cm long.
-At 21 weeks your baby is around the size of a coconut.
+This week, your baby probably weighs between 368 and 450 grams and is about 28-30 cm long.
+At 21 weeks your baby is about the size of a coconut.